naniitsnina/AI-ML-PM/README.md

-# Python-Tutorial
+# Bootcamp (AM) - How to Prepare, Get and Succeed in a Software Engineer/Machine Learning Engineer/Data Scientist Job
-Assignment 1 (PM) - Learning how to use Python
+Assignments and materials